IgorShadurin/aptos-memes/README.md

 Here's what we're building toward:

 ### Near-term

 - Move Agent Kit Integration: AI-managed NFTs for seamless blockchain interaction
 - Meme Minting: Turn any meme into an NFT with minimal steps
 - Creator Royalties: Earn when your meme template is used or resold
 - Batch Meme Brewery: Cook up multiple memes at once from different news sources
-- Farcaster Frame: Building a bridge for Ethereum users to hop into the Aptos meme universe with just a Frame interaction
+- Farcaster Frame: Building a bridge for Farcaster users to hop into the crypto meme universe with just a Frame interaction

 ### Mid-term

 - Meme Marketplace: Buy, sell, and trade digital meme assets
 - Community Governance: User input on features and platform direction
 - Themed Collections: Create and sell collections around specific topics
 - News-to-Memes Feed Transformer: Subscribe to news sources and get a personalized feed of auto-generated memes daily

 ### Long-term

 - Create-to-Earn Model: Rewards for creating and engaging with content
 - Brand Collaborations: Monetization opportunities with partners
 - Advanced AI Management: Using Move Agent Kit to create intelligent, autonomous NFTs that can respond to market conditions